Lzino/DeepLearning_HKUST/README.md

 # TF_Works
-It is the repo that save my tensorflow work
+It is the repo that saves my tensorflow works